This section describes the different voting services available in New Zealand and from overseas during the advance voting period and on election day.

 Political parties play an important role in engaging with electors to encourage them to take part in elections.
 The Electoral Commission can provide user-friendly resources for parties to use as part of their canvassing activities.

-We produce a range of resources in different languages that include information about the ways that voters can cast a vote, as well as print and video resources in accessible formats, plain English, New Zealand Sign Language and for those with learning impairments.
+We produce a range of resources in different languages that include information about the ways that voters can cast a vote, as well as print and video resources in alternate formats, plain English, New Zealand Sign Language and for those with learning impairments.

 Find out more about our resources